lantos1618/nim_chacha20_poly1305/README.md

 - xchacha20_poly1305

-## ⚠️ This is WIP and needs review
+## ⚠️ This is WIP and needs review ⚠️
-Reviewers are welcome!
+- This project was created for learning.
+- It needs to be reviewed and users should think & review before using.

 ### TODO
 - [x] chacha20